The need for local power generation has grown in interest in the recent years, and is already quickly becoming a necessity for many places.

 To meet the needs of the overworked electrical grid, we need to move to scalable DC grid architectures.
 Since the current systems are not well-adapted to DC distribution, we require a new standard or protocol that addresses all the concerns of working with DC.

-Current OS provides just that: a protocol that defines all systems aspects for loads and sources such as voltage levels, protection, grounding, corrosion mitigation etc.
+Current OS provides just that: it defines all systems aspects for loads and sources such as voltage levels, protection, grounding, corrosion mitigation etc.